Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Introduction

-The rest of paper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{subsec:drinkless} we introduce the Drink Less MRT, our motivating example.
 In Section \ref{sec:definition} we define the causal excursion effect using the potential outcomes framework and provide identifiability results.
-In Section \ref{sec:method} we present the new estimator and the asymptotic properties.
-In Section \ref{sec:simulation} we present results from simulation studies on consistency and efficiency of the proposed estimator.
-In Section \ref{sec:application} we illustrate the proposed method using the Drink Less MRT.
-Section \ref{sec:discussion} concludes with discussion.
+In Section \ref{sec:method} we present the first new estimator, pd-EMEE, which capitalizes on the per-decision IPW idea, and the asymptotic properties of this estimator. \readdBiostat{In Section 4, we present the second new estimator, pd-EMEE2, which further improves efficiency using the projection idea from the semiparametric efficiency theory, and derive the asymptotic properties of this estimator.} In Section \ref{sec:simulation} we present results from simulation studies on the consistency and efficiency of the two proposed estimators.
+In Section \ref{sec:application} we illustrate the proposed method using the Drink Less MRT \readdBiostat{and HeartSteps I MRT datasets}.
+Section \ref{sec:discussion} concludes with a discussion.